 The 48 acre Greenwood Trails Recreation Area is a wooded trail system right along the Red Lake River and Greenwood Street.
 These trails are unpaved and give you that country feel while remaining in city limits.
 Go for a hike all year round, and try snowshoeing or cross-country skiing in the snowy months!

 Like history?
 Like nature?
 Then take a stroll down our delightful River Walk!
 Fifteen pictographs (like the Ojibwe Village, Ice Harvesting and the Meehan Sawmill) are found along several miles of trail, showing what the view along the river was like many years ago.
 The River Walk travels through town along the Red Lake and Thief Rivers, passing by nine parks, three forest trails, the dam and historical sites such as the Soo Line Railroad Depot and the statue of Chief Meskokonaye (Red Robe).
 A river walk was installed along the Red Lake River in Hartz Park, becoming one of the longest and most beautiful of the River Walk segments.
 Brochures and print maps are available at Visit Thief River Falls and at area motels.
-Click here for an electronic River Walk Trail Map.
+Click here to download an electronic River Walk Trail Map.
 Don’t miss this wonderful Thief River Falls attraction!

 If golf is your game, the Thief River Golf Club is a course you don’t want to miss.
 Located on Highway 32 just north of Thief River Falls along the winding banks of the Thief River; this picturesque, par 72, 18-hole course features 6,336 yards of golf.
 The course rating is 70.5 and it has a slope rating of 120.